-In this work, we reconstruct the total effective EoS parameter of the unified cosmic fluid, the effective DE EoS and deceleration parameters within the framework of the spatially flat $\Lambda(t)$CDM model.
-We perform a detailed analysis of the dynamical behavior of the model by examining the expansion history of the universe, along with the temporal evolution of the total effective EoS parameter of the unified cosmic fluid, the effective DE EoS parameter, and the deceleration parameter.
+In this work, we reconstructed the total effective EoS parameter of the unified cosmic fluid, the DE EoS, and the deceleration parameters within the framework of the spatially flat $\Lambda(t)$CDM model.
+We performed a detailed analysis of the dynamical behaviour of the model by examining the expansion history of the Universe, along with the temporal evolution of the total effective EoS parameter of the unified cosmic fluid and the deceleration parameter.

-Direct measurements of the Hubble expansion rate from cosmic chronometers provide a relatively model-independent probe of the late-time expansion history.
+Direct measurements of the Hubble parameter from cosmic chronometers provide a relatively model-independent probe of the late-time expansion history.
 When combined with baryon acoustic oscillation (BAO) measurements, these data enable a robust assessment of vacuum dynamics and spatial curvature, significantly reducing the parameter degeneracies present when $H(z)$ data are used alone.
-We apply Markov Chain Monte Carlo (MCMC) analysis to constrain the parameters of spatially flat and non-flat $\Lambda(t)$CDM models and compare them with the standard spatially flat and non-flat $\Lambda$CDM scenarios, using $H(z)$ measurements~\citep{Simon:2004tf,Stern:2009ep,2014RAA....14.1221Z,Ratsimbazafy:2017vga,Borghi:2021rft,Cao:2023eja} and combined $H(z)$+BAO data from the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2)~\cite{DESI:2025zgx}.
-To our knowledge, this represents the first observational analysis of the spatially flat and non-flat $\Lambda(t)$CDM model using DESI DR2 BAO data.
-For model comparison, we employ several Bayesian statistical criteria and goodness-of-fit estimators, including $\Delta\chi^2_{\rm min}$, the Akaike Information Criterion ($AIC$), the corrected Akaike Information Criterion ($AICc$), the Bayesian Information Criterion ($BIC$) and the Akaike weights $w_i$.

-Rather than claiming full resolution of the Hubble tension, our goal is to assess whether vacuum dynamics within the $\Lambda(t)$CDM framework can alleviate the discrepancy between early and late-time determinations of $H_0$.
+We applied Markov chain Monte Carlo (MCMC) analysis to constrain the parameters of spatially flat and non-flat $\Lambda(t)$CDM models and compared them with the standard spatially flat and non-flat $\Lambda$CDM scenarios using $H(z)$ measurements~\citep{Simon:2004tf,Stern:2009ep,2014RAA....14.1221Z,Ratsimbazafy:2017vga,Borghi:2021rft,Cao:2023eja} and combined $H(z)$+BAO data from the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2)~\citep{DESI:2025zgx}.
+To our knowledge, this represents the first observational analysis of the spatially flat and non-flat $\Lambda(t)$CDM models based on DESI DR2 BAO data.
+For model comparison, we employed several Bayesian statistical criteria and goodness-of-fit estimators, including $\Delta\chi^2_{\min}$, the Akaike information criterion (AIC), the corrected Akaike information criterion (AICc), the Bayesian information criterion (BIC), the deviance information criterion (DIC), and the Akaike weights $w_i$.
+Rather than achieving a full resolution of the Hubble tension, our goal is to assess whether vacuum dynamics within the $\Lambda(t)$CDM framework can alleviate the discrepancy between early- and late-time determinations of the Hubble constant, $H_0$.